TunnelSAFE Refuge Chambers

 Refuge Chamber Intelligence - Remote Monitoring & Diagnostics

-MineARC provides peace of mind to clients with our System Intelligence product suite; designed to provide real-time refuge chamber monitoring, communication and system diagnostics.
-With vital data fed directly to MineARC's unique GuardIAN online interface, sites can manage their chamber fleet's operating systems remotely; receiving immediate fault alerts and enabling communication during emergency use..
+MineARC provides peace of mind to clients with our GuardIAN Intelligence product suite; designed to provide real-time refuge chamber monitoring, communication and system diagnostics.
+With vital data fed directly to the GuardIAN online interface, sites can manage their chamber fleet's operating systems remotely; receiving immediate fault alerts and enabling communication during emergency use..

-Subscribe to our newsletter, or follow us on social media to keep up to date the expansion and integration of our System Intelligence suite to the wider mine network.
+Subscribe to our newsletter, or follow us on social media to keep up to date the expansion and integration of our GuardIAN Intelligence suite to the wider mine network.

 MineARC's award winning EnviroLAV Waste Management System can be easily positioned at the rear of the TBM gantry, allowing for quick and simple installation and service on site.